eilifso/sumstud-2022/docs/rj4d.md

 ![v_collage01](images/rj4d/changes/v_01.png)

+## Ramses

 Observe that the parameters stabilize when the time progresses.

-See from the above animations that the only parameter worth studying closer for the time being is the change in velocity.
-From further inspection of the velocity animations.
-I decided to turn up the $$\rho$$ and $$e$$ parameters